 - Additional handwashing stations will be utilized throughout the campus.

-- Each cohort will be assigned to specific areas or quadrants for their outdoor activities.
+- Each stable group will be assigned to specific areas or quadrants for their outdoor activities.

-- The outdoor space will be reconfigured to ensure the safety of our Scholars while allowing appropriate cohort interactions.
+- The outdoor space will be reconfigured to ensure the safety of our Scholars while allowing appropriate stable group interactions.

 - Locker usage (indoor, outdoor, and gym) will be suspended for the time being.